Internal parasite (worm) control

 shown to improve the pregnant ewe's immune response to parasites

 after lambing.
 Lambs receiving protein supplementation usually have

 reduced fecal egg counts.

-Keeping sheep and/or lambs in confinement (i.e. "zero grazing")
+Keeping sheep and/or lambs in confinement or dry lot (i.e. "zero grazing")

 is a means of reducing parasitism and preventing reinfection.